5 Ways To Prepare Yourself For A Career Change

 Remove Irrelevant Information

 We completely understand the desire to want to list every single thing that you've ever professionally accomplished on your resume, but when it comes to transferring skills, it may be time to trim out excess details.
 Think of your resume almost as a little longer answer to the popular interview question - "Tell me about yourself?"
 You only have a certain amount of time, and attention span, to highlight the best of the best.
-If you're looking at a previous job - and while amazing as it may have been - if it doesn't bring out the best of what you need to showcase, remove it.
+When you're looking back to your previous job (and while amazing as it may have been) if it doesn't bring out the best of what you need to showcase, remove it.

 Highlight Your Skills Section